Fantominium/nextjs-blog/README.md

 ### DONE: Write tests around what is rendered in the DOM!
 ### DONE: TypeError: Jest: a transform must export a `process` function. (make this a styled component to get around TypeError? **correct**)
 ### DONE: Write tests for the form fields
+### DONE: reneder a message for successful form submission and have it dissapear after a few seconds

 #### TODO:
  - attach tests to integration script to be run in github actions (After writing unit, and integration tests)